mstocco/mariostoc.co/content/traininglog/20220501-ironman2022-17weeksout.md

 After work and when it looked like I would not get a reprieve from the precipition, I set out for the run.
 Pretty much every muscle and tendon from my hips to my feet had a gripe with what I was attempting to do.
 Fatigue in my calves, heels, that right ankle during the first bit, heavy legs (quads) through the majority of the route.
 Hip flexors at one point.

-Needless to say, the run on [Tuesday](javascript:flick('tue');) combined with the ride on [Sunday](javascript:flick('sun');) might have been fun in the moment but now feel like maybe I was getting a little ahead of myself.

-Basically I took this run as practice for when at some point during the trip around Elk Lake (70.3 at the end of the month), I'll be working through something very similiar.
+Basically I took today as practice for when at some point during the 70.3 (end of the month), I'll be working through something very similiar.

 <!---->
 ## FRIDAY MAY 6